How to contribute to xPack OpenOCD

 - GNU/Linux arm64

-The Windows builds run on GNU/Linux, using mingw-w64.
+The Windows builds execute on GNU/Linux, utilising mingw-w64.

 To prepare the docker build: